mcba1n/chessboard-arrows/README.md

 # chessboard-arrows
 A library that extends any chessboard library to allow users to draw arrows and circles.
-The following setup will use [chessboard.js](https://github.com/oakmac/chessboardjs) for demonstration.
+It supports ES5 and TypeScript.
+The following setup will use [chessboard.js](https://github.com/oakmac/chessboardjs) for demonstration with the ES5 script.

 ![Example](example.PNG)